uken/QAEngineerChallenge/README.md

 2. Increase lives from 3 to 5 (make sure 5 hearts appear on the scene and are being calculated properly during the game session).
 3. Increase the amount of active missions from 2 to 4 in the Mission List.
 4. Create a repo on github and commit the files that you've staged in your local repository.
+5. Add a detailed instruction on how to setup/launch your project.